 Geographies of a Transnational Urban Black Consciousness Through Artists and Activists: Mapping Self-Directed Blackness in Vienna, Brussels, and Oakland (2017)

 Teju's research focus is primarily regarding mircogeographies of diasporic communities in European and American cities, but more generally – around the world.
 Topics she works on include transnational Blackness, urban exclusion, social art practice, decolonization, diasporic narratives and city culture initiated by subaltern/postcolonial communities.
-Her work intends to further expand the terrains of Blackness and human geography.
+Her work intends to further expand the terrains of Blackness, urbanism and human geography.